Romance languages: Upper and lowercase

 Most languages are written with a mixture of two distinct but phonetically identical variants or "cases" of the alphabet: majuscule ("uppercase" or "capital letters"), derived from Roman stone-carved letter shapes, and minuscule ("lowercase"), derived from Carolingian writing and Medieval quill pen handwriting which were later adapted by printers in the fifteenth and sixteenth centuries.

 In particular, all Romance languages capitalize (use uppercase for the first letter of) the following words: the first word of each complete sentence, most words in names of people, places, and organizations, and most words in titles of books.
 The Romance languages do not follow the German practice of capitalizing all nouns including common ones.
 Unlike English, the names of months, days of the weeks, and derivatives of proper nouns are usually not capitalized: thus, in Italian one capitalizes Francia ("France") and Francesco ("Francis"), but not francese ("French") or francescano ("Franciscan").
 However, each language has some exceptions to this general rule.

 Vocabulary comparison

 The tables below provide a vocabulary comparison that illustrates a number of examples of sound shifts that have occurred between Latin and Romance languages.
 Words are given in their conventional spellings.
-In addition, for French the actual pronunciation is given, due to the dramatic differences between spelling and pronunciation.
-(French spelling approximately reflects the pronunciation of Old French, c.
-1200 AD.)
+In addition, for some languages, the actual pronunciation is given, to compensate for possible dramatic differences between spelling and pronunciation, as is the case for French spelling, which approximately reflects the pronunciation of Old French (c.
+1200 AD.).